Greetings, friends & followers!

 ASK ME ANYTHING COLUMN

 Each month, all subscribers receive an “Ask Me Anything” newsletter — which will answer one or two adoptee-related questions from paid subscribers.
 Think: What adoptee healing tools have been the most valuable to you?
 How have you navigated the grief and loss process?
 What made you want to search for your biological family?
 How was your reunion once you searched?
 Do you regret searching?
+If you have a question for me, please email it to: email@example.com

-Here are the two most recent questions:
+Here are two recent questions:

 When Speaking to Adoptive Parents About Adoption